 - Interviews – structured or unstructured – either administered by telephone or face-to-face.

 Ways of collecting information

 8 Analyse information

-Analysing information you’ve collected throughout any proving and improving process can range from very simply drawing conclusions based on feedback to creating spreadsheets to hold information, so that you can look across various responses from different people.
-It can be done by one person and summarised in a report or it can done by a group of people as a basis for a discussion.
-You can see examples of this in the section, Measuring Impact .
+Analysing information you’ve collected throughout any proving and improving process can range from very simply drawing conclusions based on feedback to creating spreadsheets to hold information.
+You can see examples in the section, Measuring Impact .

 9 Share information with others